LadyAelita/5e-n1300/en_US/Pages/Rules/Mechanics/Experience and Levels.md

 3. Determine which class you've picked at **1st level**.
 Add the **hit die max** of that class to the total.
 Then subtract the **hit die higher average** of that class from the total.
 4. Now the total is equal to your **hit point maximum**.

 **Hint:** To potentially speed up the calculations, you can bundle classes that use the same hit die together, treating them as one and summing their levels.
-You will seldom have levles in that many different classes, though.
+You will seldom have levels in that many different classes, though.